The 5 Most Entertaining Audiobooks for Seniors

 If you are a fan of podcasts and search for the top podcasts for seniors, you will find listening to audiobooks enjoyable as well.
 Picking only five among all the good audiobooks was hard, but we tried to choose them from different genres and styles to help you get to know your taste in books and go for the type and genre you like the best.
 Now, without further ado, here are the top 5 audiobooks seniors might enjoy.

 1. The Help

 This historical fiction, written by the American author Kathryn Stockett, was published in 2009.

-The novel is set in the early 1960s, when African Americans worked for white people.
+The novel takes place in the early 1960s.
 The story explores the racial prejudices, the difficulties, and the lack of respect these African Americans faced in 1962.
 Finally, one woman, named Aibileen, puts on a brave face and risks her job and life in a white household to talk about the issues the Help has to go through in the form of a book.
 After a few unfortunate events, others follow Aibileen and share their experience when they become too unsatisfied with their situation.

 The Help’s audiobook version’s narrators are Jenna Lamia, Bahni Turpin, Cassandra Campbell, and Octavia Spencer, who was the author’s inspiration for the character of Minny.
 In 2011, she played Minny in the film adaptation as well.

 The Help won the Goodreads Choice Awards as the best fiction, the Indies Choice Book Awards in the Adult debut category, and the SIBA Book Award, alongside a few other awards and nominations.